kloudbase/kloudbase/README.md

 ### Hi there 👋

+Hi, I'm a Platform/DevOps Engineer specializing in Kubernetes, CI/CD pipelines, and application deployments.
+I primarily work with GitHub Actions as my go-to CI platform and ArgoCD for streamlined, robust deployments.
+My focus is on creating seamless, automated workflows that empower teams to build and release software with speed and reliability.
+Off the clock, you'll find me wrestling Next.js and TypeScript projects, fitting things together in a TurboRepo monorepo.
+My love for automating anything that can be automated is so intense that even my Roomba is now considering filling out paperwork for stock options and a corner office.
+In fact, I've automated our household so much that my family are starting to wonder if they should speak in YAML to get my attention.

 <!--
 **kloudbase/kloudbase** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.